AbstractSDK/abstract/framework/docs/src/4_get_started/3_module_builder.md

 The available handlers are:

-- `with_execute`: Called when the App's `ExecuteMsg` is called on the instantiate entry point.
+- `execute`: Called when the App's `ExecuteMsg` is called on the instantiate entry point.
-- `with_instantiate`: Called when the App's `InstantiateMsg` is called on the instantiate entry point.
+- `instantiate`: Called when the App's `InstantiateMsg` is called on the instantiate entry point.
-- `with_query`: Called when the App's `QueryMsg::Module` is called on the query entry point.
+- `query`: Called when the App's `QueryMsg::Module` is called on the query entry point.
-- `with_migrate`: Called when the App's `MigrateMsg` is called on the migrate entry point.
+- `migrate`: Called when the App's `MigrateMsg` is called on the migrate entry point.
-- `with_replies`: Called when the App's reply entry point is called.
+- `replies`: Called when the App's reply entry point is called.
 Matches the function's associated reply-id.
-- `with_sudo`: Called when the App's `SudoMsg` is called on the sudo entry point.
+- `sudo`: Called when the App's `SudoMsg` is called on the sudo entry point.
-- `with_receive`: Called when the App's `ExecuteMsg::Receive` variant is called on the execute entry point.
+- `receive`: Called when the App's `ExecuteMsg::Receive` variant is called on the execute entry point.
-- `with_ibc_callbacks`: Called when the App's `ExecuteMsg::IbcCallback` is called on the execute entry point.
+- `ibc_callbacks`: Called when the App's `ExecuteMsg::IbcCallback` is called on the execute entry point.
 Matches the callback's callback ID to its associated function.

-In the case of adapters, the handlers are the same, except for `with_migrate` and `with_sudo` that are missing for reasons we explain in the [adapter section](../3_framework/6_module_types.md#adapters).
+In the case of adapters, the handlers are the same, except for `migrate` and `sudo` that are missing for reasons we explain in the [adapter section](../3_framework/6_module_types.md#adapters).

 For a full overview of the list of handlers available, please refer to the respective module type documentation: